-Porcelain is a specific type of ceramic art.
+Porcelain, on the other hand, is a specific type of ceramic art.
 Porcelain is a specific type of ceramic made from white clay that is usually fired at a high temperature.
 The surface is smooth and has a signifying translucence - allowing light to pass through.
 Porcelain is also identifiable by its distinctive bell-like sound when gently tapped.
 It is a comparatively new art as compared to ceramics.
 It was mastered and originated in China during the 1300s.

 As with other fine and decorative art objects, the condition is a key factor in assigning the value to a ceramic piece.
 Any damage in the form is chips, cracks or crazing, plus any previous repairs or restorations can have a significant effect on the value.